- Configure Bundle size and exclude list

 The bundle size can be changed as well as several scripts can be excluded from the bundle in

 1MB is the default size for a bundle.
-Please remember that the number of bundles which will be created are determined by bundle size.
+Please remember that the number of bundles that will be created are determined by bundle size.
 For instance, four bundles will be created if you have 4MB of script files and set the bundle size to 1MB.

 However, you need to be really careful cause if the number is too low, 10 or more small bundles will be created and block each other during rendering.